-The best part is that we have taken the time (literally thousands of hours) sifting through all the research to make sure you’re getting the most up-to-date information based on more than 20-years of experience in the health and wellness field.
+The best part is that we have taken the time (literally thousands of hours) sifting through all the research to make sure you’re getting the most up-to-date information based on more than 25-years of combined experience in the health and wellness field.

 Should I also be seeing a Physiotherapist or Registered Massage Therapist?